 NodeSchool is an open source project run by volunteers to create high-quality programming curriculum and to host community learning events.

-Formerly Hacker Center, this 3-month immersive retreat in New York is for people intent on improving their programming skills.
+Formerly Hacker Center, Recurse Center is a three-month immersive retreat in New York for people intent on improving their programming skills.
 The environment is largely unstructured, self-directed, and project-based.

-This intensive seven-week post-doctoral training fellowship bridges the gap between academia and data science in Silicon Valley, New York, Boston, Seattle, and Remote.
+Insight Data Science, an intensive seven-week post-doctoral training fellowship, bridges the gap between academia and data science in Silicon Valley, New York, Boston, Seattle, and Remote.

-This intensive eight-week bootcamp identifies Fellows who already have 90% of the difficult-to-learn skills and equips them with the last 10%: the tools and technology stack that make them self-sufficient, productive contributors.
+The Data Incubator, an intensive eight-week bootcamp, identifies Fellows who already have 90% of the difficult-to-learn skills and equips them with the last 10%: the tools and technology stack that make them self-sufficient, productive contributors.
 The program is free for Fellows.
 Employers only pay a tuition fee if they successfully hire.

-This 27-week program in downtown Seattle offers a tuition-free full-time program to teach full-stack web development to women and people of non-binary gender.
+Ada Developers Academy, a 27-week program in downtown Seattle, offers a tuition-free full-time program to teach full-stack web development to women and people of non-binary gender.